jcaw/json-rpc-server.el/README.md

 (unless you are debugging).

 Only functions you have specifically exposed can be called via RPC.
-You must pass a list of functions to `jrpc-handle` so it knows which functions it's allowed to execute, and which it is not.
+You must pass a list of functions to `json-rpc-server-handle` so it knows which functions it's allowed to execute, and which it is not.

 ### Examples